Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

-If $D_{i=1, t=1} = 5$, the result could be $G_{i=1,t=1,1<j<J } = (0,1,0,1,1,0,1,1,0,0,0)$.
+If $D_{i=1, t=1} = 5$, one possible result could be $G_{i=1,t=1,1<j<J } = (0,1,0,1,1,0,1,1,0,0,0)$.
 Thus, our study 2-scenario 0 (2-0) consisted in challenging the model with a more skewed distribution of the number of surveys, all else remaining equal to D\&S design (study 1-scenario 0, Fig. A.4, Fig. \ref{fig:simulation-design}).

 Using this Poisson design, we started to change the combinations of covariates in occupancy and detection models.
 In the previous scenarios, covariates affecting occupancy and detection in D\&S were fully random (uncorrelated) in space and time and with regard to each other.
 Then, in 2-1, we replaced $X_{it}$ by the scaled values of grid latitude $L_i$ in eq. \ref{eq:occupancy_state}, such that